Hear that? That’s the sound of you learning Spanish.

 Not only does this audio course have material appropriate for all skill levels, from newbie to nearly fluent, but it also covers all your bases in terms of topics.
 You’ll listen and learn about a range of Spanish language topics from vocabulary and grammar to culture and real-life conversations that you’ll bump into abroad.

 Looking for something a little less traditional and a bit gritter?
 Gritty Spanish is a course in street Spanish—featuring Spanish from Latin America, Spain and New York—that will introduce you to the fine art of Spanish cursing.
 You’ll hear Spanish that you don’t hear anywhere else, because everyone else is too afraid to get real.

 Be warned!
-This course is mean for adults who don’t mind politically incorrect topics and vulgarity—though there’s a censored version for the more sensitive language learner too.
+This course is meant for adults who don’t mind politically incorrect topics and vulgarity—though there’s a censored version for the more sensitive language learner too.